MartinPascale/patient-management/README.md

 ## Design Decisions

-Vite was chosen for its fast development experience and optimized build process, making it an excellent fit for this project.
+Vite was chosen for its fast development experience and optimized build process.

-React Query is used to manage server state, handle caching, and provide a smooth data fetching experience.
+React Query is used to manage server state and data fetching experience.
 Styled Components provides a flexible, component-based approach to styling, allowing for easy maintenance and theming.

-Framer Motion was integrated to create smooth, engaging animations that enhance the user experience.
+Framer Motion was integrated to create animations that enhance the user experience.
 Future Enhancements

 License